 But Bipolar folks, as it is written in the symptoms guide, love to shop in their mania.
 Another form of self medication.
 And so shop we would.
 And Shelly would shop like there may never be another open store when she was manic.
 Everything looks like a bargain.
 And for Shelly, The Dollar Store looked like the promised land.
 And a cart could be filled for $30.
 That was a good thing, it could have been a Neiman Marcus store.

 Now I hated shopping, still do.
 And I was, as I have already stated, the selfish shopper.
 I was the guy who would visit the grocery store, take a cart, fill it, empty it by my car, and leave the cart in the front of my parking space.
 Don’t let that cart hit you in the door when I back out and leave.

-And then Shelly was missing again.
+And then Shelly went missing again.
 We had our issues, but I had no idea that she would leave that day.
-In November, 2009, I left house to go to work.
+In November, 2009, I left our house to go to work.
 Michelle had just drawn a tub.
 Shelly loved to soak.
 She was excited to try the new Jacuzzi jets I had just purchased for her the night before.
 She was so cute surrounded by bubbles.
 The Jacuzzi jets enriched the bubbles to a whole new, never before seen in the Fulton household, volume and level.
 Truly movie star quality bubbles.

 I still hate to shop.
 I shop infrequently, and I shop alone.
 But when I fill a cart and take a trip to the car with my bounty, I always return the cart to the assigned area.
 ALWAYS.
-It is what i must do.
-This I do in remembrance of Michelle Diane Perry Fulton.
-1/1/1965-9/5/2009 .